A Musing Pastor

-Full disclosure here as I share that I have fallen and hit my head on the ground so many times that mom stopped counting and have had a dislocated middle finger in sixth grade, some stitches in eighth grade, and when I was about 30 a severe case of a ruptured disc in my lumbar region most likely from the daily jarring of heavy equipment.
+Full disclosure here as I share that I have had a dislocated middle finger in sixth grade, some stitches in eighth grade, and when I was about 30 a severe bout with a ruptured disc in my lumbar region most likely from the daily jarring of heavy equipment.
 My right leg has been numb down the back region since that time.
 Getting away from bulldozers and rock trucks made a profound difference on my condition.
 Thanks be to God.
 Oops, almost forgot the two bouts of kidney stones that I swear were going to be the size of a golf ball when they passed except they were fine grains of sand almost invisible.
 Oh, and the bicep tendon that I handily ripped from its mooring at 37 years old which required surgery to reattach and then the therapy to get my arm 85% back to normal.
 (Note to self, don't ever....I repeat, don't ever try to catch an 80-90 pound Oxygen tank with one arm once it begins to topple over.)

 Thankfully none of these injuries or illnesses were so debilitating that life couldn't go on.
-Perhaps the loss of my job in heavy equipment operation, though at the time a difficult blow, was a godsend and the point of contact for this improvement in health.
+Perhaps the loss of my job in heavy equipment operation, though at the time a difficult blow, was a godsend and the point of contact for this call to ministry.

 Lately at 61, I have noted some pain and stiffness in my neck and I did the check-up thing with x-rays, and MRI, and ensuing physical therapy.
-It would have been easy to resist going to get checked out and just tried to self doctor (speaking from my resistant experience).
+It would have been easy to resist going to get checked out and just tried to self doctor.

 My stint with therapy back in 1997 was an introduction to therapists who love you but want to annihilate you (Not really but it seems that way).
 Actually, they have our best health in mind when they lead us or gently persuade us to go to places in our therapy we wouldn't go on our own.
 The therapist that's worth their weight in gold will want to arrest our ill muscles, joints, tendons, and body and bring us back to health.
 It's their expertise and passion.